Key Takeaways

 Estate planning lawyers are there to give you valuable advice about optimizing your legacy, including setting up trusts to protect your assets from probate.
 Your probate attorney in Orange County can help you decide what types of trusts you can create, as well as help you choose a suitable successor trustee.

-Parker Law Offices specializes in estate planning with a focus on trusts.
+Parker Law Offices has experience in estate planning with a focus on trusts.
 If you have any questions about starting estate planning or want to add a trust to an existing estate plan, simply contact Parker Law Offices via email, the contact form on their website, or call 949-867-4818.

 If you've been appointed as a successor trustee it means that the grantor trusts you with all the important aspects of their life should they become incapacitated or when they die.
 It's an important role with important responsibilities.